Product

 A good rule of thumb is that if LTV/CAC isn’t above 3, you’re spending too much on acquisition.

-The reason those LTVs will likely be so different is because of one nasty word: churn.
+Those LTVs will likely be so different because of one nasty word: churn.

 Generally speaking, users on your lowest-priced plans will also have the highest churn, making it your most dismal LTV compared to the other plans.

-And remember what we said earlier?
+Remember what we said earlier?
 LTV drives what you can spend to acquire customers.
-If the average customer takes $200 to acquire, it makes no sense to spend that to get a customer with an LTV of $100.
+If the average customer takes $200 to acquire, it makes no sense to spend that to acquire a customer with an LTV of $100.

 Knowing what your LTV is for each customer segment is critical.